kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.onJatosBatchSession(path)`

-Defines a callback function that is called every time the batch session changes on the JATOS server side.
+Defines a callback function that is called every time the Batch Session changes on the JATOS server side.

-* _@param {string} path_ - JSON pointer path to the changed field in the batch session
+* _@param {string} path_ - JSON pointer path to the changed field in the Batch Session

 ## Functions for group studies